DADA: Driver Attention Prediction in Driving Accident Scenarios: Our Approach

 \subsection{The M3DE Architecture}

-The M3DE architecture aims to extract the spatio-temporal motion nature of the vision and semantics and exploit their hidden representation for dynamic observation of traffic scene.
-The motivation is that in driving scenarios driving task plays a vital role for the target or routine searching for drivers, and based on the investigation, semantic of the traffic scene is knowledgeable to the driving policy learning, and has been utilized in many recent driving models \cite{li2018rethinking,zhao2019lates}.
-Considering this, we introduce the semantic information of the scene to reflect the driving policy indirectly.
+The M3DE architecture aims to extract the spatio-temporal vision and semantic features of driving scene simultaneously.
+Based on the investigation, semantic clues (e.g., the aforementioned semantic context feature) of the traffic scene is informative for the learning of maneuver behavior for controlling cars, and has been utilized in many recent driving models \cite{li2018rethinking,zhao2019lates}.
+Considering this, we introduce the semantic information of driving scene to help the driver attention prediction.

-Formally, assume we have the video clip $\mathcal{I}$, consisting of $T$ frames $\{I_t\}_1^T$.
-We firstly obtain the semantic images $\{S\}_1^n$ of $\mathcal{I}$ by a popular semantic segmentation approach deeplabV3 \cite{DBLP:journals/corr/ChenPSA17} pre-trained by the Cityscapes \cite{cordts2016cityscapes}.
-Then, $\{S\}_1^T$ and $\{I\}_1^T$ are fed into each path of M3DE as input, respectively.
-Here, a 3D CNN architecture is constructed for encoding the spatial and sequential hidden representation of $\{S\}_1^T$ and $\{I\}_1^T$, respectively, and consists of four integrations of 3D blocks exploiting the spatio-temporal representation in different scales, interleaved by several 3D conv blocks (conv3D), 3D batch normalization block (BN3D) and 3D pooling block (Pool3D), where BN3D is utilized to accelerate the convergence and resist the gradient vanishing.